 Isn’t music bloody awesome?

-This post was written on October 18, 2013 at Barista Parlor
+This post was written on January 13, 2018 at Barista Parlor in Nashville, Tennessee

 I have been exploring Nashville for just under three months now, lending my own moments to the narrative of the city.